SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Contact your provider if you:

-• Have trouble controlling your blood sugar
+• Have trouble regulating your blood sugar

 • Notice symptoms of scleredema